hupe13/extensions-leaflet-map-github/readme.md

 ### 1.3 (geplant)

 * Shortcode can now be used on more than one map per page.
-  Except zoomhomemap, this is valid for all maps on a page.
 * Parameter for GestureHandling
 * ready for Polyglots translation (I hope)